janisar007/github-center-api/README.md

         ```bash
         https://your-ngrok-url.ngrok-free.app/create

-5. **You can persist this ngrok url other wise everytime you expose your port with command 3, you will get different url**
+5. **You can persist this ngrok url other wise everytime you expose your port with command 3, you will get a different url**

 ## 📸 Screenshots / Demo